Registering Items From External Storage

 Important points are:

-• Because the dataset item now contains multiple files, we need to break the item up into separate slots each with a different slot_name.
-Slots can be named any string, so long as they are unique for items that need to go into separate slots
+- Because the dataset item now contains multiple files, we need to break the item up into separate slots each with a different

-• It's possible to register different filetypes in different slots within the same dataset item.
+, resulting in concatenation of those slices.
+Other file types must occupy their own slot.
+Please see the section below for further detail - It's possible to register different filetypes in different slots within the same dataset item.
 For example, above we have 2 slots containing images and a third containing a video

 Registering DICOM Files

-DICOM (.dcm) files can be either individual slices, or a series of slices.
-A series of slices as a single .dcm is registered similarly to a video.
-The only differences are that:
+) files can be either individual slices, or a series of slices.
+A series of slices as a single .dcm

-• No fps value can be passed
+value can be passed - The

 payload = {